 RED 3009.
 Early & Emergent Literacy.
 This course familiarizes students with early literacy development and conditions promoting total literacy from birth through lower elementary grades.
 All aspects of literacy are explored: reading, writing, listening, and speaking.
-20 hours of practicum and practice teaching are required; restricted to grades K-2 only.
+10 hours of practicum and practice teaching are required; restricted to grades K-2 only.
 3 semester hours credit.
 [A]

 RED 3311.
 Teaching Reading in the Intermediate Grades.
 Materials and methods for teaching reading to intermediate grades and related study skills; emphasis on teaching mastery of decoding skills, fluency, comprehension, vocabulary, conducting guided reading activities, utilizing a wide variety of reading materials in the classroom and relating basic reading skills to content area instruction.
-This course includes 10 hours of observation and participation in school settings.
-Pre requisite: RED 3009.
-This course requires a minimum grade of "C" in order to receive credit.
+Includes 10 hours observation, participation, and teaching in school settings.
 3 semester hours credit.
 [A]